Morse inequalities for the Koszul complex of multi-persistence: Abstract

 \section{Abstract}

-In this paper, we derive inequalities bounding the number of critical cells in a filtered cell complex on the one hand, and the entries of the Betti tables of the multi-parameter persistence modules of such filtrations on the other hand.
-Using the Mayer-Vietoris spectral sequence we first obtain strong and weak Morse inequalities involving the above quantities, and then we improve the weak inequalities achieving a sharp lower bound for the number of critical cells.
-Furthermore, we prove a sharp upper bound for the minimal number of critical cells, expressed again in terms of the entries of Betti tables. \\
+In this paper, we define the homological Morse numbers of a filtered cell complex in terms of relative homology of nested filtration pieces, and derive inequalities relating these numbers to the Betti tables of the multi-parameter persistence modules of the considered filtration.
+Using the Mayer-Vietoris spectral sequence we first obtain strong and weak Morse inequalities involving the above quantities, and then we improve the weak inequalities achieving a sharp lower bound for homological Morse numbers.
+Furthermore, we prove a sharp upper bound for homological Morse numbers, expressed again in terms of the Betti tables. \\

 {\em MSC:} 55N31, 55U15, 13D02, 57Q70\\